 Next, I’ll be installing the nice-to-have travel apps as well.
 Our more inclusive post with our favorite travel apps is showing its age so we’ll be writing another article soon on the best, newest travel apps we’re using.

-If you’re looking at this on your Smartphone, here are links for all the apps on DealChecker’s list.
+If you’re looking at this on your Smartphone, here are links for some helpful apps.